mattmaynes2/aria/reports/research/06-CustomDevices.md

 ---------------

 It is feasible for the team to build motion sensor, light sensors, and an alarm clock if no acceptable commercial solution is available.
-We should avoid building dimmer switches, coffe makers, and thermostats due to the potential high-voltage work involved and the lack of electronics knowledge available.
+We should avoid building dimmer switches, coffee makers, and thermostats due to the potential high-voltage work involved and the lack of electronics knowledge available.